StarRocks/starrocks/docs/table_design/Data_distribution.md

       user_name VARCHAR(32) DEFAULT ''
   )
   DUPLICATE KEY (event_day,site_id,pv);
-  -- Because the partitioning and bucketing methods are not configured, Random distribution is used by default (currently only support Deplicate Key tables).
+  -- Because the partitioning and bucketing methods are not configured, random distribution is used by default (currently only support Deplicate Key tables).
   ```

 - **Hash distribution**